 Frank Rose speaks on the future of media and storytelling at film festivals, marketing conferences, and industry gatherings worldwide.

-He has given keynotes at ad:tech Sydney, Social Media Week, Sheffield Doc/Fest, and the Guardian's Changing Media Summit; lent his voice to debates at South by Southwest, Ars Electronica, MIT, and the Bay Area's Churchill Club; participated in speaker series at the likes of Google and Lucasfilm and addressed internal marketing summits at companies ranging from Timberland to Unilever; and spoken to film, journalism, and business students at Columbia, NYU, and USC.
+He has given keynotes at ad:tech Sydney, Social Media Week, Sheffield Doc/Fest, and the Guardian's Changing Media Summit; lent his voice to debates at South by Southwest, Ars Electronica, MIT, and the Bay Area's Churchill Club; participated in speaker series at the likes of Google and Lucasfilm; addressed internal marketing summits and R&D organizations at companies ranging from Timberland to Unilever to the BBC; and spoken to film, journalism, and business students at Columbia, NYU, and USC.

 His key message, applicable to anyone in the business of communicating: How to navigate the digital world.
-Filmmakers, agency professionals, and marketers alike have found his talks to be engaging, insightful, and inspiring.
+Filmmakers, agency professionals, and marketers alike find his talks to be engaging, insightful, and inspiring.

 To invite Frank to speak, email CAA Speakers in Los Angeles or call +1 424-288-2898.